 How to calculate employee cost

 You can start measuring the cost of the employee by taking into account their respective salary, overhead expenses, necessary tools and other fees.
-It’s a pretty straightforward equation.
+It’s a pretty straightforward equation depending on each business case.
+If you want a quick simplification, you can use the following employee cost formula:

 How to calculate the baseline